-A pug’s tail may also hang limp when they’re adolescents.
+A pug’s tail may also hang limp when they’re adolescent.
 Usually, young pugs will not have fully curled tails yet, but instead, their tails will sit flipped upon their backs and lay more or less straight.

 Other Meanings of a Pug’s Tail Being Down

-Even though the main reason a pug’s tail is held down is that they are unhappy, scared, or sick, or hurt, there are also other reasons they may hold their tails this way.
+Even though the main reason a pug’s tail is held down is that they are unhappy, scared, sick, or hurt, there are also other reasons they may hold their tails this way.

 What Does It Mean When a Pug Holds Its Tail at a Funny Angle?

-The most common reason a pug may hold their tail at an odd angle is that its anal glands have become enlarged and swollen.
+The most common reason a pug may hold their tail at an odd angle is that its anal glands have enlarged and swollen.
 This causes their tails to sit at a weird angle, which may be off to the side or even a bit more horizontal in orientation.